safesoftware/fmeflow-cli/docs/fmeserver_jobs.md

 ### Synopsis

-Lists jobs on FME Server
+Lists running, queued, and/or queued jobs on FME Server.
+Pass in a job id to get information on a specific job.

 ```
 fmeserver jobs [flags]